invernizzi/vagrant-scp/README.md

 ## Examples

-If you have just one VM, you can copy files to the VM like this:
+If you have just one guest, you can copy files to it like this:

     vagrant scp file_on_host.txt :file_on_vm.txt

-And from the VM like this
+And from the guest like this:

     vagrant scp :file_on_vm.txt file_on_host.txt